peterhry/peterhrynkow.com/_drafts/component-api.md

 After working on two major component library projects — one built in Polymer, the other in React — I’ve come to understand the importance of deliberate and thoughtful component design.

-Consistent vs flexible, abstract vs concrete — these are some of the factors that influence the design of your components and people within your organization will have different opinions about their priority.
+Consistent vs flexible, abstract vs concrete — it can be a challenge to balance these dichotomies when designing your components.

+People within your organization are likely to have different opinions about their priority.

 ### Consistent vs Flexible

 Should the component allow the consumer to override its appearance and behaviour?
 If so, to what degree?
-Every team I've worked on has struggled with this question.
+Every team I've been on has struggled with this question.

 Should the component allow its internal elements to be styled directly or limit the consumer to choosing a predefined theme (i.e. light, dark)?

+TBC

 ### Abstract vs Concrete